Liquid console

 The **Liquid console** is a scratchpad for testing [Mechanic Liquid](/platform/liquid.md) code.
 It's available in the footer of every page of the Mechanic app — look for it at the bottom of the screen.

-Type any Liquid code, submit it, and see the output immediately.
+Type any Liquid code and the console runs it after you edit, showing the output after a short delay.
 This is useful for experimenting with filters, testing snippets from a task, or inspecting data available for a specific event.
+Use **Reset** to clear your scratchpad, **Documentation** to open the Liquid docs, or **Ask Mechanic** when you want help using the console.

 {% hint style="info" %}